 The procedure is performed under local anaesthetic.
 Patients will experience some discomfort for a very brief time with the local anaesthetic, but will have very little discomfort during the procedure itself.
 In addition, local anaesthetic cream or ice can be used beforehand to numb the area.

 What is the expected recovery time for chin fillers?

-Using cannula technique is not only safer than traditional sharp needle, the vast majority of patients do not report pain after treatment and rarely notice any bruising.
+Using the cannula technique is not only more comfortable than a traditional sharp needle to patients, but the vast majority of patients also do not report pain after treatment and rarely notice any bruising.
 Rarely, there may be some sensation of soreness or redness, which should wear away in a few hours.

 Chin Augmentation Surgery

 What are chin implants made from?

 At Eastern Plastic Surgery, we offer silicone implants and Gore-Tex implants for chin augmentation surgery.
 Silicone implants are used commonly around the world, and have a rubber-like consistency making them smooth and solid.
 When inserted into the implant pocket, these implants do not become attached to the surrounding chin tissue and so the procedure can be easily reversed.
 Gore-Tex implants are porous and allow tissue growth between the pores, securing the implant in place and conforming it to the body.
 These implants are more difficult to remove.